kimruddock/pawelgrzybek.github.io/_drafts/2017-04-20-native-ecmascript-modules-in-the-browser.md

 };
 ```

 In the world of module bundlers we need to run this set of files through it to get bundled file that contains our script and some boilerplate on top of it.
-Then we have to smash `script` tag with `src` attribute that points to this file and everything just works.
+Then we have to smash a `script` tag with `src` attribute that points to this file and voilà — works.
 Now lets forget about bundling for a sec and take advantage of a browser that can finally resolve all dependencies for us.
 This is how to do it baby…

 ```html
 <script src="./index.js" type="module"></script>